LuisDio/go-setup/README.md

 ## Golang installation and Setup for macOs

+First, download the latest 64 bit macOs package from the download page.

 When you install Go on your system, it creates a directory /usr/local/go in UNIX or c:/go in Windows.
 Then it copies all necessary code and binaries needed for Go to function in this directory.

 ***Generally, you don’t need to setup GOROOT environment variable.
 I recommend not to modify/use GOROOT variable anywhere unless it is absolutely necessary.***